JS++: Out-of-bounds analysis

 In Java and C#, this can result in an exception and program termination.
 In C, this can result in buffer overflows or segmentation faults.
 C++ has varying semantics, such as default initialization, exceptions, segmentation faults, or buffer overflows.

 JS++ can efficiently analyze and prevent out-of-bounds errors at compile time.

-JavaScript has the notion of null and undefined values, where null means a value is present but it's an empty value, and undefined means there isn't a value there at all.
+JavaScript has the notion of null and undefined values, where null means a value is present but it is an empty value, and undefined means there isn't a value there at all.
 JS++ extends this intuition further to differentiate between empty values and out-of-bounds accesses.

 Consider the following code, with a nullable int type represented with int?: